30 May Event Technology: 8 things to consider

-Hundreds of solutions and providers are available – some free, some costing thousands.
+Hundreds of solutions and providers of Event Technology are available – some free, some costing thousands.
 However, don’t panic, tie down your budget and work out how much time you have to prepare.
 This will narrow the search significantly.

 2. Never lose sight of the objectives

 More importantly identify the meeting objectives before you even consider using technology.
 Why are you holding the event?
 Who is coming?
 What are you trying to achieve?

 3. Involve your technology partner

 Find a supplier you can trust who can advise you what you need to achieve your goals.
 Event Technology that is not solving a problem is potentially creating one.

 You may be tempted to use your Event Technology everywhere you can.
 However this can be counter-productive as you risk overloading and distracting your attendees when you should be engaging and stimulating them.

 5. Data security and privacy

 Check where your data is being stored, who has access and how you are sharing attendees’ personal information.
 Ignore this and you could get into hot water.
 With the recent introduction of the GDPR you may also need to manage your participants’ consent to you processing their data.